-Cyber insurance is a necessary element in managing and reducing cyber risk.
+Cyber insurance is a necessary element in managing and reducing cyber risk, which is why the New York Cyber Insurance Risk Framework came just in time.
 As an insurance policy that helps protect organizations from the ramifications associated with cyber incidents, the insured benefits from minimized business disruption and potentially having some of the financial costs covered.
 Essentially, this type of insurance prices an organization’s cyber risks.
 And doing so creates a financial incentive to fill the gaps in cybersecurity as this will reduce the insured’s premiums.

 Earlier this month, the New York Department of Financial Services (NYDFS) released its Cyber Insurance Risk Framework, being the first state in the nation to do so.
 The framework came as a result of a rise in cyberattacks – with a recent example being the SolarWinds attack, whereby a Russian state-affiliated hacking group managed to infiltrate the computer systems of numerous US government agencies, including the US Treasury and Department of Commerce.
 With cybersecurity becoming increasingly necessary as cyberattacks proliferate, the cyber insurance market is expected to reach $20 billion by 2025, up from $3.15 billion in 2019.